A real story of HOPE for millions with Psoriasis – Dubai

 It’s characterized by skin cells that multiply up to 10 times faster than normal.
 As underlying cells reach the skin’s surface and die, their sheer volume causes raised, red plaques covered with white scales.
 Psoriasis typically occurs on the knees, elbows, and scalp, and it can also affect the torso, palms, and soles of the feet.

 There are several different forms of psoriasis, including psoriasis vulgaris (common plaque type), guttate psoriasis (small, drop-like spots), inverse psoriasis (in the folds like of the underarms, navel, groin, and buttocks), and pustular psoriasis (small pus-filled yellowish blisters).
 When the palms and the soles are involved, this is known as palmoplantar psoriasis.
 In erythrodermic psoriasis, the entire skin surface is involved with the disease.
 Patients with this form of psoriasis often feel cold and may develop congestive heart failure if they have a pre-existing heart problem.

 - Pitting of the nails – small pits appear on the surface of the nail.
 There may be one pit or many pits on the surface of a single nail.

 - Onycholysis – the nail separates from the skin underneath the nail.
-At first this looks like a white or yellow patch at the tip of the nail.
+At first, this looks like a white or yellow patch at the tip of the nail.
 This patch gradually gets bigger and reaches the base of the nail.
-The gap between the nail and the skin underneath the nail can become infected and change colour.
+The gap between the nail and the skin underneath the nail can become infected and change color.

 - Subungual hyperkeratosis – chalk-like material builds up under the nail.
 The nail becomes raised and often tender.

-- The colour of the nail may change, such as turning to yellow-brown.
+- The color of the nail may change, such as turning to yellow-brown.